 Once water is boiling, add pasta and cook until al dente, 7-9 minutes.

 Reserve ¼ cup pasta cooking water.
 Drain pasta in a colander.
 Set aside.

 Prepare the Ingredients

 Stem kale and coarsely chop.

 Halve baguette lengthwise.

 Place burrata in a mixing bowl with a pinch of salt and pepper.
 Mash until the consistency of cottage cheese.
+Set aside.

 Make the Garlic Bread

 In another mixing bowl, combine 1 tsp. olive oil, half the garlic (reserve remaining for sauce), and a pinch of salt and pepper.
 Divide garlic-oil mixture between baguette halves on cut side.

 Place directly on oven rack, cut side up.
 Bake in hot oven until golden brown, 6-9 minutes.